 You won’t be allowed to take pictures with your own camera during the ride, so make sure to give your camera to someone on the ground.
 Those ground shots can be just as good as, if not better than, from above!

 Summer will give you the best chance to enjoy the views without Lima’s gloom; aim for December – February, if you’re able.
-That said, wind is what drives paragliding.
-Therefore, the months of June – November have the fewest weather cancellations.
+That said, the wind is what drives paragliding.
+Therefore, the months of June – November has the fewest weather cancellations.